binaryWebCookies/Schedule-Notifer/README.md

 # Schedule Notifer
 An app that automatically sends you a notification 15 minutes before your next subject starts.
 No need to constantly check your phone or laptop — you’ll get a timely reminder straight to your notifications so you’re always prepared.
+Only works if your computer is on, sleep mode also counts as on.

 ## 🌟 Features
   * Customisable Schedule: Easily update your classes and times in the Python script.